nuhorchak/RClean/instructions.md

  - Finish and close - close session and output data to R console
  - Cancel - close session, with no action taken on the data

+## Encode Dummy Tab

+Allows a user to create dummy variables from a specified variable in the dataset

+  - Variable Drop Down allows users to select variable
+  - Encode Dummy creates a dummy variable with levels equal to the number of levels in the selected column

+  - Finish and close - close session and output data to R console
+  - Cancel - close session, with no action taken on the data

+## Restart Tab

+The sole function of this tab is to allow a user to re-initialize the gadget environment with a clean dataset.
+Previous changes to the dataset ARE NOT SAVED.

 ## NOTES
 - NOTE: Search function will only filter data and does not apply the filter if Finish and close is clicked
+- NOTE: You can encode any variable as dummy/indicator columns.
+Use of this function requires understanding of indicator variables.
 - NOTE: RCleaner gadget does not automatically save data to your working environment.
 Assignment must be made prior to opening this gadget (i.e. my_data <- RCleaner(iris))